 Body.—Should be proportionately long, shoulders fine at the points, deep and sloping well back.
 The chest deep, rather narrow in front.
 The ribs well sprung, leaving plenty of lung room.
 The loins muscular and slightly arched.
 The hindquarters wide and powerful.

-Legs and Feet.—The hind legs from hip to hock should be long and muscular, from hock to hell short and strong.
+Legs and Feet.—The hind legs from hip to hock should be long and muscular, from hock to heel short and strong.
 The stifle and hock joints well bent, and not inclined either in or out.
-The forelegs should be strong and sinewy, having plenty of bone, with elbows free, well let down and, like the ohck, not inclined either out or in.
+The forelegs should be strong and sinewy, having plenty of bone, with elbows free, well let down and, like the hock, not inclined either out or in.
 The feet rather small, very firm, toes strong, close together and arched.